FiveAI General Privacy Notice

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-The data we collect, use and store takes the form of visual images and footage captured on and around public roads from moving or static cameras.
+The data we collect, use and store takes the form of visual images and footage captured on and around roads from moving or static cameras or other sensors.
 We will not actively seek to identify you and we will not use the data to monitor or track the movements or activities of individuals for extended periods.
 However, individuals may be identifiable in the data we collect by, for example, their physical appearance, location, who they are with or any identifier relating to them (eg. a car number plate).

 We will not intentionally collect any Special Categories of Personal Data (this includes details about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about health and genetic and biometric data).
 However, we acknowledge that certain aspects of your appearance or activities reflected in the data we collect may fall into these Special Categories of Personal Data.
-As the data we collect only relates to what is visible from a car driving on a public road, we would only expect this to relate to information about you that you are comfortable allowing to be visible in public areas.
-We do not collect any information about criminal convictions and offences.
+As the data we collect only relates to what is visible from a car on a road or from pavements and other public spaces alongside roads, we would only expect this to relate to information about you that you are comfortable allowing to be visible in public areas.
+We do not intentionally collect any information about criminal convictions and offences (we would only collect this type of data if it happened to be visible in the data we collect).

 3. How is your personal data collected?